 Background pattern

-Rifaldin 300 mg capsulas
+RIFALDIN 300 mg CAPSULES

-About the medication
+About the medicine

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Rifaldin 300 mg hard capsules
+Rifaldin 300 mg Hard Capsules

 Rifampicin

-Read this leaflet carefully before you start taking this medicine, as it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

 • This medicine has been prescribed for you only.
-Do not give it to others even if they have the same symptoms as you, as it may harm them.
+Do not pass it on to others.
+It may harm them, even if their signs of illness are the same as yours.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
 See section 4.

 4. Possible side effects

-5. Storage of Rifaldin 300 mg hard capsules
+5. Storage of Rifaldin 300 mg Capsules

-6. Contents of the pack and additional information
+6. Contents of the pack and other information

-Antibiotics are used to treat bacterial infections and are not effective for treating viral infections such as the flu or a cold.
+Antibiotics are used to treat bacterial infections and are not effective against viral infections such as the flu or the common cold.

-It is essential to follow the instructions regarding the dose, administration interval, and treatment duration indicated by your doctor.
+It is important that you follow the instructions regarding dosage, administration interval, and treatment duration as indicated by your doctor.

 Do not store or reuse this medication.
-If you have leftover antibiotics after treatment, return them to the pharmacy for proper disposal.
-Do not dispose of medications through the drain or trash.
+If you have any leftover antibiotic after completing treatment, return it to the pharmacy for proper disposal.
+Do not throw medicines down the drain or into the trash.

 • Brucellosis.